 It is also important to collect key data (e.g. temp and depth) at each sample site.
-If a sonde/probe is not available, measure the site information at the surface using available equipment.
+If a sonde/probe is not available to collect data at depth, measure the site information at the surface using available equipment.
 If there is no boat launch or dock, and you are conducting a shoreline toss or a horizontal plankton tow from the shore, then wade out into the water (if safe to do so) to collect the water quality profile.
 In water that is less than 1 meter deep, collect one profile reading just under the surface.